Our Projects

 MechE Leads: Keegan Lewick, Zack Ginesin

-ECE Lead: Anne Liu
+ECE Lead: Anne Liu, Amy Lee

 CS Lead: Sanjana Nandi